HC Dance Company Guidelines 2014

 Hunter College Dance Company Guidelines 2014

-The Hunter College Dance Company, established in 1963, open to all interested students, is grounded in the performance of student works.
-It continues a tradition of achievement that has been recognized by the larger New York City dance community and is a source of pride for the college as a whole.
+The Hunter College Dance Company, established in 1963, is open to all interested students and remains grounded in the performance of student works.
 Our goal of maintaining a high caliber of artistic work in a humanistic and supportive environment demands a great deal of energy and commitment on the part of the dancers, choreographers, faculty and staff.

 The following guidelines are designed to support the rigorous process of rehearsing, choreographing, performing, advising, and producing performances.
 They are intended to encourage each member of the Hunter College Dance Company—in all aspects of the process—to reach toward personal goals, experience artistic growth, and contribute to the community as a whole.